WetenSchaap/personal-website/content/pages/about-me.md

 ## Self-hosting and other computer stuff
 As you may have guessed from the existence of this website, I am fairly tech-minded.
 I love tinkering with computers and software.
-In fact, this website is hosted on a [Raspberry Pi 4](https://www.raspberrypi.org/), which is quitly sitting in the back of a cupboard somewhere in my house.
-As you may or may not have seen in the sidebar, it also runs quite a few other services.
-Of course these can all be usefull, but in reality, I enjoy the setting-up and playing around more then the actual using of those services.
-(Before you ask, yes, I also used to play with Lego.)
+In fact, this website used to be hosted on a [Raspberry Pi 4](https://www.raspberrypi.org/).
+I now switched to a [VPS](https://en.wikipedia.org/wiki/Virtual_private_server) (i.e., someone else's PC), because there is less chance this website goes down when I do something stupid.
+The VPS runs this website, plus some other services, and the raspberry is still at home (quitly sitting in the back of a cupboard), running even more services.
+These other 'services' are stuff like a personal wiki, an personal online cookbook, a git server, etc..
+Of course these things are all very usefull, but I could have just used a (free) online service for that.
+The reason I host these myself is because it gives me a little better control over my data, and, maybe even more importantly, I enjoy the setting-up and playing with these things.

 I have never received much training (apart from a 6ects "Programming in Python" course in my BSc), so I am mostly self-thought.
 I am not sure how (or why) this started, but I enjoy it so I don't think about it too much.
 An overview of all my services and how they work can be found [here]({filename}hobbies/selfhosting.md).
 That page exist mostly to get thing straight for myself, but if you are particularily interested, you can always take a look.

 ## Hiking and travel
 Appart from playing with computers I also really like hiking.
 I live close to one of the scattered little